-- With every new Council term, the City must complete the appointment process for the advisory committees in accordance with the applicable legislation, by-laws and Terms of Reference. - Citizen appointments to legislated and non-legislated committees ensure that all committees can fulfil and forward their mandate. - On November 29th, 2022, the Council for the City of Cambridge endorsed report 22-056-CRS Advisory Committee Review, which among other things, dissolved the use of a Striking Committee. - The recruitment for advisory committees continued throughout December 2022. - The interview process for the Accessibility Advisory Committee, Cycling and Trails Advisory Committee and Youth Advisory Committee finished on March 27th, 2023.
+- With every new Council term, the City must complete the appointment process for the advisory committees in accordance with the applicable legislation, by-laws and Terms of Reference. - Citizen appointments to legislated and non-legislated committees ensure that all committees can fulfil and forward their mandates. - On November 29th, 2022, the Council for the City of Cambridge endorsed report 22-056-CRS Advisory Committee Review, which among other things, dissolved the use of a Striking Committee. - Staff are working with Committee Liaisons and Communications to continue further recruiting for the current vacancies. - The interview process for the Arthur White Sports Bursary Fund Committee, Cycling and Trails Advisory Committee and Youth Advisory Committee finished on May 5th, 2023.
 Staff are now seeking the ratification of the recommended appointments.